sschengyf/web-accessibility/README.md

 ## Approach suggestions

 - Do it earlier than late before aggregating too much technical debts, ideally since the beginning.
+- Don't wait for everything is ready, We learn as we go.
 - Frame up a plan within the team, define the scope, allocate the responsibilities to roles.
 - Do qualitative and quantitative research for your website.
 - Achieve a reasonable return on investment.